 |Pass overall, minimum score of 33/50 in each component|

 In order to verify the Duolingo results online, applicants need to nominate the University of Warwick as an institution who can receive their results.
-The following Duolingo scores are required for each band:
+The following Duolingo score is required:

 Band B - Pass overall with a minimum score of 125